LukeStampfli/EmbeddedFPSExample/docs-src/guide/server-basics-and-login-system.md

 }
 ```

-LoginInfoData is the information that the client will receive after logging in and it includes LobbyInfoData which contains information about the lobby(currently empty).
+LoginInfoData is the information that the client will receive after logging in and it includes LobbyInfoData which contains information about the lobby (currently empty).

-now lets send that message at the end of the constructor of the ClientConnection script, it should look like this:
+now let's send that message at the end of the constructor of the ClientConnection script, it should look like this:
 ```csharp
     public ClientConnection(IClient client , LoginRequestData data)
     {